Single-ended primary-inductor converter: Continuous mode

 A SEPIC is said to be in continuous-conduction mode ("continuous mode") if the currents through inductors L1 and L2 never fall to zero during an operating cycle.
 During a SEPIC's steady-state operation, the average voltage across capacitor C1 (VC1) is equal to the input voltage (Vin).
 Because capacitor C1 blocks direct current (DC), the average current through it (IC1) is zero, making inductor L2 the only source of DC load current.
 Therefore, the average current through inductor L2 (IL2) is the same as the average load current and hence independent of the input voltage.

 Looking at average voltages, the following can be written:

-Because the average voltage of VC1 is equal to VIN, VL1 = −VL2.
+Because the average voltage of VC1 equals VIN, therefore VL1 = −VL2.
 For this reason, the two inductors can be wound on the same core, which begins to resemble a flyback converter, the most basic of the transformer-isolated switched-mode power supply topologies.
 Since the voltages are the same in magnitude, their effects on the mutual inductance will be zero, assuming the polarity of the windings is correct.
 Also, since the voltages are the same in magnitude, the ripple currents from the two inductors will be equal in magnitude.

 The average currents can be summed as follows (average capacitor currents must be zero):